Kineolyan/checklist-action/README.md

 The above snippet run `checkswitch` in the step `read-switches`.
 Its output is a JSON containing the result of the action.
 This output is printed to stdout.

+To be able to read and edit the Pull Request bodies, this action must be given write permissions to `contents` and `pull-requests`.

 ## Output format

 ```json